Laptop with an image of a giraffe on it as someone takes part in a live virtual wildlife safari

 Virtual Visit

-I found the virtual wildlife safari experience through airbnb, who have an amazing catalogue of online experiences from around the world!
-I can highly recommend having a look!
+I found the virtual wildlife safari experience through airbnb, who had an amazing catalogue of online experiences from around the world!
+Unfortunately they seem to have suspended these until 2025.
+However, you can still book the same experience that I did through Virtual Safari South Africa directly.

 Having been on my first ever visit to Africa just a few months earlier, I had definitely got a yearning to explore more of the incredible continent.
 Whilst an actual visit needs a bit more planning, I booked onto the virtual trip in no time at all.